'If another hurricane comes, we’d just die'

 He now lives in an old concrete shower block, a tiny space he shares with his teenage daughters.
 There are no windows or doors, and the only furniture is a single bed that the girls sleep on.

-Marcelin has fought hard to raise his children alone but can no longer afford to send them all to school.
-He gets up at dawn each day to work the land, but the changing weather frequently destroys the food he grows and the family often go hungry.
+Every day he gets up at dawn to work the land but he’s struggling to support his family.
+The changing weather frequently destroys the food he grows and his family often go hungry.

 He can no longer afford to send all his children to school and is unable to save any money for a new home.

 So, this Christian Aid Week, will you build hope in Haiti?